 Selling to the council

-We operate on the principle that there should be no barriers and no favours in awarding contracts and encourage businesses, both within the district and outside it, who believe they are qualified to supply the council with goods and services, to engage with us.
+We operate on the principle that there should be no barriers and no favours in awarding contracts.
+We encourage businesses, both within and outside the district, who believe they are qualified to supply the council with goods and services, to engage with us.

 In most cases we will use competitive procurement processes to identify those tenders which offer the best value for money.
 We may conduct these processes ourselves, in conjunction with other local authorities, or we may use "framework agreements".

 For major projects - such as construction - we may appoint a lead contractor which will be responsible for all related sub-contacts.

 If you are considering selling to us, have a look at our contract register.
 The register lists our current contracts and the most appropriate person in the council to contact about your particular service or product.

 If you find that we have already entered into a contract for the items or services you wish to offer, you may consider approaching the existing contractor to offer your services as their supplier or subcontractor.

 You can also contact us close to the review date of our existing agreements to be considered for future contracts.

 If the contract has been awarded through a framework agreement, you may wish to approach the organisation which set up the agreement.

 A framework agreement is a general term for a contract which sets out the terms and conditions under which we may make specific call-off purchases.
 Usually, framework agreements have been established by qualified third party procurement organisations, such as Crown Commercial Services.